Quick & Easy Post-Run Rope Stretch Routine

 Stretch specialists can tell you everything you need to know about maximizing the effects of rope stretching.
 I learned movements from someone who helps people stretch for a living and it was interesting and helpful to learn some of the nuances of these movements.

-More information at the end of this post on where you can get ropes.
+If you're looking for the best stretching rope, I put links at the end of this post showing you where you can get ropes.

 4 Ways to Stretch Your Hamstring With a Rope